JoseDavid721/ShadowLock/README.md

 ## Installation

-Follow these steps to set up and run SecureDevScript locally:
+Follow these steps to set up and run SecureDevScript locally if you use Windows:

 1. Clone the repository to your local machine: